 Sometimes, when a young child has yet to speak their first words, the first thought of action is a referral to a speech-language pathologist.
-As speech-language pathologists, we’re often the first to determine a developmental delay related to communication, and if there is, what could be the cause of such.
+We’re often the first to determine if there is a developmental delay related to communication, and if there is, what could be the cause of such.
 It is not uncommon for there to be no single cause of developmental delay.
-In other cases, there is a family history of developmental delay, and increasingly, developmental delays are due to concomitant diagnoses.
-Challenges can sometimes be identified as early as 6-9 months of age.
+In other cases, there is a family history or a secondary diagnosis.
+These delays can be identified as early as 6-9 months of age.

 Parents, and some doctors, believe that if we address communication, everything will fall into place.
 Unfortunately, in many cases, that is not true.
-Working on communication with a child who, for example, has poor attention and/or is hyperactive is not the best use of that child’s short window of optimal neuroplasticity.
-The best way to think about this is to ask yourself, If the child does not have an attention span adequate enough to attend to verbal and visual models provided to make requests, how can you expect the child to imitate?
+Working on communication with a child who, for example, has poor attention and/or hyperactivity is not the best use of that child’s short window of optimal neuroplasticity.
+The best way to think about this is to ask yourself, If the child does not have an attention span adequate enough to attend to verbal and visual models provided to make requests, how can you expect the child to attend long enough to imitate a model provided?
 In the most challenging cases, a speech-language pathologist should refer the child for occupational therapy first, or at least co-treat with such a therapist.

 When we skip steps and/or ignore other developmental challenges, the likelihood of optimal benefits from speech therapy decreases, and can lead to your child needing therapeutic services for a much longer span of time.

-As the first therapeutic provider your family encounters, it’s in your child’s best interest to address other areas of concern that may make it challenging for communication goals to be achieved in a timely manner.
+As the first therapeutic provider your family encounters, we make recommendations in your child’s best interest; these recommendations will often help to achieve communication goals in a timely manner.

-To help caregivers realize other possible developmental delays, the following developmental screeners are available online:
+To help caregivers determine if there are other possible developmental delays, the following developmental screeners are available online:

 Ages and Stages Questionnaire (ASQ-3)